 Freedom of expression is one of the main fundamental human rights, enshrined in several international human rights treaties.
 This right applies both offline and online.
 The Internet, with the opportunities it offers people to express themselves, is an enabler of the exercise of this right.

-Online freedom of expression has featured high on the diplomatic agenda in the past few years; it is, for example, on the agenda of the UN Council of Human Rights, as well as of regional intergovernmental bodies such as the Council of Europe.
-Freedom of expression on the Internet has also been discussed at numerous international conferences, including in the framework of Internet governance-related processes.
-The IGF annual meetings have also featured many discussions on issues related to the protection of freedom of expression online.
+Online freedom of expression has featured highly on the diplomatic agenda over the past few years.
+It is an important issue for the UN Council of Human Rights, and for regional intergovernmental bodies such as the Council of Europe.
+It has also been discussed at numerous Internet governance-related processes.

 Despite being enshrined in various legal instruments and in national constitutions, online freedom of expression has been a contentious policy area.
 As of late, this right is being curtailed through governmental content control, censorship, and surveillance in many countries, often for political reasons.